##BY HELEN WESTWATER OF ‘LA OLA FRESCA’

-With the change of the clocks, shorter days and chilly nights…here’s a warming recipe to get the taste buds flowing using two of the latest arrivals from the seasonal kitchen, wild mushrooms and roasted chestnuts.
+With the change of the clocks coming in October, shorter days and chilly nights…here’s a warming recipe to get the taste buds flowing using two of the latest arrivals from the seasonal kitchen, wild mushrooms and roasted chestnuts.

 One type of Spanish wild mushroom that you will start to see in the fruit and vegetable shops around this time of year are the wide, flat, saffron coloured ‘Rebollones’, also known as Rovellones or Níscalos.
 Although their Latin name ‘Lactarius Deliciosus’ seems very apt for they are as delicious as they are expensive.
 However, they have a pronounced flavour that means you can be sparing with them and still give a distinct flavour to your meals.

 This recipe incorporates them with rice, rosemary and parmesan.
 All considered to be metal foods according to five elements of Chinese medicine and therefore appropriate to eat during the autumn, dispersing damp and promoting energy circulation and immunity.
 They are also umami taste foods which are also said to help stimulate the digestive system and saliva glands.
 So before you wet your lips, here’s the recipe.

 1 glass of Vermouth, martini or white wine

 1.5 L hot vegetable stock or rich chicken stock

 6 prepared Chestnuts (peeled and cooked) quartered

 250g Rebollones chopped (leave some fairly large pieces so they can be seen)

 100g Parmesan finely grated.
 Reserve some for decoration